booste-corporation/booste_cli/wsl.md

 Booste runs through the WSL terminal as it would on Linux.

-The filesync directory, created at ~/Booste is not visible from Windows-based IDEs and code editors.
+Unfortunately, the filesync directory, created at ~/Booste is not visible from Windows-based IDEs and code editors.

 This can be worked around with [symlinks](https://en.wikipedia.org/wiki/Symbolic_link).